QuantiModo/quantimodo-sdk-android/README.md

 Create your free developer account and app at [https://admin.quantimo.do/register](https://admin.quantimo.do/register).

 ### Step 2: Create Your App
-Create your app and get your client_id and client_secret from [https://admin.quantimo.do/apps](https://admin.quantimo.do/apps), save them to set up your project.
+Create your app on [https://admin.quantimo.do/apps](https://admin.quantimo.do/apps) and get your client_id and client_secret from it, save them to set up your project later.

 ### Step 3: Add QuantiModo Dependencies to Your App
 The QuantiModo SDK for Android consists of two modules.